CODECO

 CODECO (Coopérative pour le développement du Congo) is a loose association of various Lendu militia groups operating within the Democratic Republic of the Congo.
 The name is an abbreviation of the group's lesser-known full name, the Cooperative for Development of the Congo, sometimes also styled the Congo Economic Development Cooperative.

 The group was once a peaceful agricultural cooperative, before eventually transforming into an armed rebel movement.
 The movement was reorganized under different leaders several times, becoming looser and less cohesive as time went on.
 Several of the militias that claim CODECO affiliation stand accused of massacres and war crimes by United Nations officials.
 Today it is described variously as an armed political-religious sect, an association of Lendu militias or a political-military sect.

-CODECO declared a unilateral ceasefire in August 2020, however the group increased attacks in 2021–2022, leading the Government of the DRC to declare a State of Siege in the Ituri and North Kivu in response to various CODECO and Islamic State-DRC attacks and massacres.
+CODECO declared a unilateral ceasefire in August 2020; however, the group increased attacks in 2021–2022, leading the Government of the DRC to declare a State of Siege in the Ituri and North Kivu in response to various CODECO and Islamic State-DRC attacks and massacres.

 Background

-Map of the Ituri region, in which CODECO is active.
+A map of the Ituri region, in which CODECO is active.

 The group has its roots in the agriculturist Lendu communities of the Ituri Province.
 The Lendu are an ethnolinguistic group that found itself at odds with the pastoralist Hema people.
 The Hema had been favoured over the Lendu and received privileges during the Belgian colonial administration and later also by Zairean dictator Mobutu Sese Seko, leading to resentment amongst the Lendu, who felt that their property rights had been threatened by the Hema and their privileges, as well as discriminated against by the educational policies in place at the time.
 The Hema, for their part, largely avoided large-scale mobilizations against the Lendu, disbanded most of their armed groups and were generally seen as more inclined to negotiate.